-- 1. On a Mac, not yet connected to Discovery, open Terminal and type, cd ~/.ssh.
-This moves you to the ssh folder on your local computer.
-Note: Make sure you're on your local computer for steps 1 through 4.
-If you are connected to Discovery, type exit to return to your local computer. - 2.
-Type ssh-keygen -t rsa to generate two files: id\rsa and id\rsa.pub. - 3.
-Press Enter to all of the prompts (do not generate a passphrase). - 4.
-Type ssh-copy-id -i ~/.ssh/id\rsa.pub <yourusername>@login.discovery.neu. edu to copy id\rsa.pub to your /home/.ssh folder on Discovery.
-This step automatically copies your token from the id\rsa.pub file to a "authorized\keys" file which will either be generated or appended if it already exists.
-You will be prompted to enter your NU password. - 5.
-Connect to Discovery again by typing ssh <yourusername>@login.discovery.neu.edu.
+- 1. On a Mac, open Terminal and type cd ~/.ssh.
+This moves you to the ssh folder on your local computer. - 2.
+Type ssh-keygen -t rsa to generate two files, id_rsa and id_rsa.pub. - 3.
+Press Enter to all the prompts (do not generate a passphrase). - 4.
+Type ssh-copy-id -i ~/.ssh/id_rsa.pub <yourusername>@login.discovery.neu.edu to copy id_rsa.pub to your /home/.ssh folder on Discovery.
+Enter your NU password if prompted.
+This copies the token from id_rsa.pub file to the authorized_keys file which will either be generated or appended if it already exists. - 5.
+Connect to Discovery via ssh <yourusername>@login.discovery.neu.edu.
 You should now be connected without having to enter your password.

-Note: If you are using a Windows machine using MobaXterm, sign in to Discovery as usual, then complete steps 6 through 9 to complete the passwordless ssh setup.
+Note: If you are using a Windows machine using MobaXterm, sign in to the HPC as usual, then complete steps 6 through 9 to complete the passwordless ssh setup.

-- 6. Type cd $\sim$ /.ssh to move to your ssh folder. - 7.
+- 6. Type cd ~/.ssh to move to your ssh folder. - 7.
 Type ssh-keygen -t rsa to generate your key files. - 8.
-Press Enter to all of the prompts (do not generate a passphrase).
-If prompted to overwrite a file, type Y. - 9.
-Type cat id\rsa.pub >> authorized\keys.
-This adds the contents of your public key file to a new line in the ~/.ssh/authorized\keys file.
+Press Enter to all the prompts (do not generate a passphrase).
+If prompted to overwrite a file, type Y.

+9. Type cat id_rsa.pub >> authorized_keys.
+This adds the contents of your public key file to a new line in the ~/.ssh/authorized_keys file.